formkit/docs-content/essentials/installation.md

 Astro does not let you use <code>FormKit</code> directly inside Astro files, so you should create a wrapper around your forms.
 </callout>

-Now you can add FormKit to your Astro Vue components, to that you can create a component inside the components folder:
+Now you can add FormKit to your Astro Vue components, so that you can create a component inside the components folder:

 <client-only>